Sriram94/rmmarl/README.md

 # Multi-Agent Reinforcement Learning with Reward Machines for Mixed Cooperative-Competitive Environments

-Code base for the AAMAS 2025 submission (Submission Number 800): Multi-Agent Reinforcement Learning with Reward Machines for Mixed Cooperative-Competitive Environments.
+Code base for the ICML 2025 submission (Submission Number 10396): Multi-Agent Reinforcement Learning with Reward Machines for Mixed Cooperative-Competitive Environments.

 Note: This is a restricted version due to file size, licensing, and anonymity considerations.
 Full data and code will be open-sourced with the paper.